aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 To encrypt, you will need an [encryption provider](#providers).
 Here, we will use `AWSEncryptionSDKProvider`.

+Under the hood, we delegate a [number of operations](#encrypt-operation-with-encryption-sdk-kms) to AWS Encryption SDK to authenticate, create a portable encryption message, and actual data encryption.

 === "getting_started_encrypt_data.py"

     ```python hl_lines="5-6 11-12 23"
     --8<-- "examples/data_masking/src/getting_started_encrypt_data.py"
     ```

-    1. You can use more than one KMS Key for higher availability with increased latency. </br></br>Encryption SDK will ensure the data key is encrypted with both keys.
+    1. You can use more than one KMS Key for higher availability but increased latency. </br></br>Encryption SDK will ensure the data key is encrypted with both keys.
     2. See [working with nested data](#working-with-nested-data) to learn more about the `fields` parameter. </br></br>If we omit `fields` parameter, the entire dictionary will be encrypted.

 === "generic_data_input.json"